Cervical cancer is the 10th most common cancer in Singaporean women. It can be effectively treated if detected early.

 You can reduce your risk of cervical cancer by:

-Having regular Pap smear as it is the most effective way to detect cervical cancer.
+Having regular cervical cancer screening (Pap or HPV test) at the recommended intervals as it is the most effective way to detect cervical cancer.

 Speaking to your doctor about HPV vaccination.